Druid33/firelogger-the-chrome-extension/README.md

 - display row number of message
 - automaticaly clear logger after page reload and create Persist button

 How to install
 --------------

+Quick instalation:

+1. In list of files on top find file with name firelogger-the-chrome-extension.crx
+2. Download it (Right-click on the file and choose "Save link as" or something similar)
+3. open it with Chrome (right-click on file and choose "Open with...")

 From github: